 The first thing that you need to do is to locate the location of your function key.
 With laptops, you will usually find the key on the bottom row of the keys on your keyboard in between the Ctrl key and the Windows key.
 You will usually find it abbreviated to Fn.

 Each laptop model is likely to have a different combination required to change system settings.
-You will usually use a second key in conjunction with the Fn key to change settings.
+Therefore, you will usually use a second key in conjunction with the Fn key to change settings.
 Here are some of the most common settings that you can change using combinations with the function key:

 Unlocking and Locking the Function Key with Key Combinations

 The function key on your laptop is likely to be in a state of permanent activation or permanently locked.
 If your function key is locked, you can use key combinations to unlock it.
-The problem here is that different laptop manufacturers are likely to have different ways to achieve the unlocking of your function key.
+The problem here is that different laptop manufacturers are likely to have different ways to unlock your function key.

 Here are some combinations that you can use to try and unlock your function key: